-Trina Calderón is a journalist, author, screenwriter, and copywriter from Los Angeles.
-Her strengths are collaborating with creative executives to conceptualize and write projects that are original, intelligent, and commercial.
-She works with a variety of clients developing and writing editorial and marketing materials for traditional needs as well as others engaged in a more progressive approach toward brand building and media outreach.
+Trina Calderón is a writer and producer from Los Angeles.
+Her strengths are collaborating with creative executives to conceptualize and produce projects that are original, intelligent, and commercial.

-Inspired by the Beat writers, Gonzo journalism, the Riot Grrrls, and hip hop, she's actively using her writing to communicate with the world.
+Inspired by the Beat writers, skateboarding, graffiti, Gonzo journalism, gardening, and music, Trina creates to connect and communicate with people everywhere.